 - Don’t assume everybody understands the same cultural references (yours) to television shows, music, etc.

 - Don’t interrupt students.
 You may think you’re simply responding to a particular idea, but that may be interpreted differently by the person who has expressed that idea.
 The other students may also perceive you as dismissing that person.

 - Don’t appear annoyed that you’re forced to make accommodations for students with disabilities.

 - Don’t assume that students who don’t own the books are slackers.
 They might not have much money and be waiting to see if they really need to purchase them.

 - Don’t make anonymous snide remarks about any individual student’s work.
 Students will assume you are talking about them even if you do not say their name and this can affect their feelings of belonging and negatively impact their confidence asking for help if they are struggling with the material.

 - Don’t assume that a student who is not performing well is lazy or doesn’t care.
 It’s wiser to try to find out the reason.

 - Don’t lower standards for any individual student.
-If you believe a student with a disability is severely disadvantaged, consult with the Disabilities Resources Office about possible options.
+If you believe a student with a disability is severely disadvantaged because of course assignments, classroom set-up, pedagogies, etc., consult with the Disabilities Resources Office about possible options.